About this Guide

 For all other delegations, your location is based on the delegation name.

-Committees.
-We encourage advisors to visit committees in a respectful and non-disruptive way.
-Flash photography is prohibited.
+Committees: We encourage advisors to visit committees in a respectful and non-disruptive way.
+Flash photography is prohibited, and advisors may not talk to any delegates—their own or others—during committee session.

-Delegate Dance.
-Delegates entering the Delegate Dance must be wearing a badge and be accompanied by an advisor.
+Delegate Dance: Delegates entering the Delegate Dance must be wearing a badge around their necks and be accompanied by an advisor.
 During the dance, at least one advisor from each school should monitor delegates not attending the dance.
-Other advisors are welcome to come to the delegate dance, and we will have a room separately allocated for advisors to enjoy some peace and quiet.
+Other advisors are welcome to come to the delegate dance, and we will have a room designated for advisors.
 Delegates must either be at the Delegate Dance at the Omni Hotel, or in their own respective hotels.
-Staff will be present to enforce dance rules and prevent delegates from leaving the hotels.
+Staff will be present to enforce dance rules and prevent.
 Delegates must leave the dance with their advisor; there are absolutely no exceptions.

-Technology.
-In recent years, the inappropriate use of technology during committees has been a major disruption.
-We ask advisors to encourage delegates to review and enforce the technology policy, outlined in the Delegate Expectations and Code of Conduct, with their delegates.
+Technology: In recent years, the inappropriate use of technology during committees has been a major disruption.
+We ask advisors to encourage delegates to review and enforce the technology policy, outlined in the Delegate Expectations and Code of Conduct and on the Committee Policies tab of the website, with their delegates.
 Delegates found using cell phones or devices during debate will first be given a warning; following that, the device will be confiscated for the remainder of the committee session.

 Emergency Scenarios